 “I appreciated that all of my assignments felt substantive and challenging, and that I received a significant amount of responsibility.
 It did not feel like I had any 'busy work' this summer.
 Although some of the assignments felt extremely challenging in the moment, I really enjoyed all of them and felt that I learned a lot through working on many different (and difficult) research questions, legal issues, and assignments.”

 “Overall, I thought my work assignments were a good mix of challenging writing assignments, research projects and other projects such as preparing charts, writing letters and drafting subpoenas.
 I felt like my work was useful and relevant to the matters at hand.
 I rarely felt like my research was simply for the file.”

 “I enjoyed the fact that I worked on a wide spectrum of different cases: from the large multi-million dollar lawsuirts, to the small pro bono cases.”

 “I worked on a pro bono prisoner’s civil rights case, a criminal trial, a securities trial, a construction arbitration, and insurance dispute, and these are just the highlights of the summer.”

-Summer associates also attend training and professional development programs presented by the firm.
+Summer associates also attend training and professional development programs presented by the firm, such as writing, negotiation and deposition workshops.
 Because of our strong commitment to pro bono, we provide summer associates with opportunities to learn about and work on our current pro bono matters during the course of the summer.